 - Female athletes – 4-5 x more likely to tear an ACL compared to their male counterparts.

 Prior to returning to the sport, most athletes should undergo functional testing, but do these tests, done under optimal circumstances, tell the full story, or are we missing something?
 Often times fatigue is overlooked in the lower extremity injury which can lead to the following:

 - Reduced flexion in the lower limb

 The research shows an obvious decline in movement quality following fatigue, which may place both post-ACLR patients and uninjured controls at risk for injury.

 Albert Einstein is often quoted for saying, “The definition of insanity is to continually do the same thing over and over expecting a different result”.
-If we are to improve these return to sport and re-injury numbers, fatigue cannot be overlooked and must be included in our clinical decision making process.
+If we are to improve these return to sport and re-injury numbers, fatigue cannot be overlooked and must be included in our clinical decision-making process.

-Return to Sport Decision VS Performance
+Return to Sports Decision VS Performance

 At Wright Physical Therapy we have created an ACL Return to Sport (RTS) Exam that takes the athlete through research-based physical and functional testing.
 The rules of this exam are: Athlete must be 9 months post-op to be eligible, the Surgeon must sign off on the exam.
 This RTS exam consists of 3 key elements: Physical Exam, Functional Testing, and Results